 HELP: “HELP” phone numbers

-211 is a helpline that easily connects people to the social services, programs and community supports.
-It is Canada’s primary source of information for government and community-based, non-clinical health and social services.
+211 non-emergency service to access social services, programs and community supports.
 The free and confidential service can be accessed 24 hours a day, in more than 150 languages, by phone, chat, text, and web.

-411 is a nationwide information system that provides phone numbers of registered users.
+411 Canada-wide service system providing phone numbers of registered users.
 The service is not free, charging $1.00 in Canada.

-511 is a three-digit dialing code that provides real-time traveler information.
+511 service for real-time traveler information.
 The service gives drivers up to date highway and roadway information in the province.

-611 is a Bell Telephone service used to report phone service problems.
+611 Bell Telephone service to report phone service problems.
 A voice prompt guides you in what to do and how to do it.

 711 is a service for hearing and speech impaired.